EtzAlex/shiny_likelihoods/README.md

 All credit to Fabian for that awesome app!

 Currently I am working on adding prior and posterior distributions, as well as calculating bayesfactors and credible intervals.

-Please don't share without asking first :)
+Feel free to share but please let me know if you do, since it is not finished yet. :)